Colin Groves: Career

-Groves emigrated to Australia in 1973 and joined the Australian National University, where he was promoted to full professor in 2000 and remained emeritus professor until his death.
+Groves was born in London and emigrated to Australia in 1973 and joined the Australian National University, where he was promoted to full professor in 2000 and remained emeritus professor until his death.

 Along with the Czech biologist Professor Vratislav Mazák, Groves was the describer of Homo ergaster.
 Groves also wrote Primate Taxonomy published by the Smithsonian Institution Press in 2001, and Ungulate Taxonomy, co-authored by Peter Grubb (2011, Johns Hopkins Press).

 He was an active member of the Australian Skeptics and had many published sceptical papers, as well as research papers covering his other research interests.
 He also conducted regular debates with creationists and anti-evolutionists.
 Groves opposed the arguments of creationism, stating "It is a great mistake to ignore the threat: it will not just go away, it must be countered. ...
 Scientists, but most especially archaeologists, are in the front line; we, not the artists or the politicians, are the ones with ammunition to stem the tide of creationist rubbish, and relegate it to Monty Python's Flying Circus where it belongs."